 By Michael C. Butz

 The scenes Lilian Tyrrell’s “Disaster Blankets” depict are historically significant and significantly challenging.
 Famine, terrorism and natural disasters are but a few of the themes Tyrrell brought to bear in her works, which when juxtaposed with the sense of comfort and security typically associated with blankets, confront viewers with some brutal realities of society.

 Her efforts – awe-inspiring detail, painstaking craftsmanship and arresting imagery (sometimes pulled from news reports) – earned her the 1992 Cleveland Arts Prize.
 What’s more is that in the decades since, her work has remained strikingly relevant because many of the difficult topics she examined remain in the headlines today.

 Tyrrell’s tapestries largely have been out of the public eye for years, however.
-That will change in September, when her work will figure centrally in exhibitions opening at The Sculpture Center and the Artist Archives of the Western Reserve, which share a campus in Cleveland’s University Circle neighborhood.
+That will change in September, when her work will figure centrally in exhibitions opening at The Sculpture Center and the Artists Archives of the Western Reserve, which share a campus in Cleveland’s University Circle neighborhood.

 Tyrrell’s work was last widely seen at a 2006 retrospective at SPACES Gallery in Cleveland, shortly before her death in 2007 following her battle with a long-term illness.
 That exhibition resonated with Ann Albano, executive director and chief curator at The Sculpture Center.

 “I thought the exhibition that SPACES did … was one of the most important exhibitions I’ve ever seen in Cleveland,” she says.
 “I was completely astonished by both the quality of her work and the topics she was addressing. … I’d never forgotten the work, and thought about it often, and then with everything that’s been going on politically in this country and internationally, it came back to me.”